Willie deWit: Life after sport

 After announcing his retirement from boxing he worked and was part owner in a concrete surfacing company in California, which he eventually left to return to Canada.
 A friend of his who was a judge, suggested he get an education and become a lawyer.

 DeWit returned to school and graduated from the University of Alberta in 1994 with a law degree.
 He was appointed Queen's Counsel (Q.C.) in 2013 and is the former president of the Canadian Bar Association Criminal Law subsection.

 In 1995 deWit was inducted into the Alberta Sports Hall of Fame.
 He also has a street named after him in Grande Prairie, Alberta.

 In 2012, deWit made a cameo appearance in the Calgary-based Souls in Rhythm band's musical video Another Round (featuring hop-hop artist Transit).

-In 2017, deWit was appointed as a Justice to the Court of Queen's Bench of Alberta (known as the Court of King's Bench since the accession of Charles III).
-He sits in Calgary.
+In 2017, deWit was appointed a Justice of the Court of Queen's Bench of Alberta (known as the Court of King's Bench since the accession of Charles III).
+In 2023 he was elevated to the Alberta Court of Appeal, and sits primarily in Calgary.